Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cocker Spaniels were bred as hunting dogs.
 That means they are a breed that was bred for a specific purpose, which technically makes them working dogs.
 Cocker Spaniels were originally bred in Europe to help hunt Eurasian woodcocks.
 That is where the term cocker comes from.
 The fact that Cocker Spaniels are hunting dogs firmly puts them in the working dog category.

 Since Cocker Spaniels are hunting dogs, they have very specific jobs.
 Cocker Spaniels still have telltale signs of this job, including webbed feet and an energetic personality.
 The American Kennel Club (AKC) classifies the Cocker Spaniel as a sporting breed.
-In fact, it is one of the smallest sporting breeds listed.
+It is one of the smallest sporting breeds listed.
 They are also known as water dogs.
 All of these things point to the fact that Cocker Spaniels are working dogs.
 However, few Cocker Spaniels are retained in their original role.

 black and white cocker spaniel